 Culinary and Craft Uses of Belladonna

-Here I would normally talk about some common uses of the herb in question, but there simply are no common uses for belladonna other than to poison someone.
-Seriously-- entire armies have been taken down by belladonna.
-Some unfortunate troops in ancient Rome running low on food mistook them for edible berries, one Germanic army gave it to their enemy in a 'peace offering' drink, and others have used it for poison-tipped arrows.
+Here I would generally talk about some common uses of the herb in question, but there simply are no common uses for belladonna other than to poison someone.
+Seriously—entire armies have been taken down by belladonna.
+An unfortunate troop in ancient Rome running low on food once mistook them for edible berries.

 Every part of this plant is poison.
-Even touching the plant can absorb poisons into your skin.
-Therefore, unless an enemy army is knocking on your door, no part of this plant should ever be used in the kitchen or in crafts.
+Even touching the plant can absorb poison into your skin.
+Unless an enemy army is knocking on your door, no part of this plant should ever be used in the kitchen or crafts.

-Belladonna should be used strictly (and carefully) as ornamentals or curious specimens in the garden.
+Belladonna should be used strictly (and carefully) as ornamentals or as a garden curiosity.
 Keep it far from the kitchen.

 Medicinal Uses of Belladonna

 WARNING!
-Due to the toxic nature of this plant, it should never be used by home gardeners or in herbal remedies for any reason.
+Due to this plant’s toxic nature, it should never be used by home gardeners or in herbal remedies for any reason.
 For educational purposes only, the following is for informational purposes only and not to be taken as advice or instruction.

 According to WebMD, the way belladonna works is that it has chemicals that block nervous system functions.
-Belladonna was in the past used in small doses as a sedative, to ease bronchial spasms and as a cold and allergy remedy.
-It's found in remedies for ointments used for joint pain, sciatica and nerve pain.
-It's been used to control excessive sweating and been found in hemorrhoid suppositories.
-It's currently being explored in its potential for treating Parkinson’s, nerve problems and some other conditions.
+In the past, belladonna has been used as a sedative, to ease bronchial spasms, and as a cold and allergy remedy.
+It’s found in old remedies for ointments used to alleviate joint pain, sciatica, and nerve pain.
+It’s been used to control excessive sweating and has been found in hemorrhoid suppositories.
+Modern chemists are exploring its potential for treating Parkinson’s, nerve problems, and some other conditions.

 The medicinal biochemical in belladonna is known as atropine.
 This tropane alkaloid is extracted from belladonna and a few other plants in the Solanaceae family.
-According to the World Health Organization it's an important ingredient in many pharmaceuticals.
-It's used in anesthesia to decrease mucous secretions and keep the heart pumping normally.
+According to the World Health Organization, it’s an essential ingredient in many pharmaceuticals.
+It’s used in anesthesia to decrease mucous secretions and keep the heart pumping normally.

 Atropine is used as a poison treatment because it can block or reverse some of the more adverse effects of certain medicines and pesticides.
-It's ironic how nature works in letting us derive a poison antidote from a highly poisonous plant.
+It’s ironic how nature works—allowing us to derive a poison antidote from a highly poisonous plant.

-It's also used medicines to dilate the pupils.
-In fact, this particular use may be how the plant got its name belladonna, which means “beautiful woman” – young ladies of ancient Rome would use it to dilate the pupils to make their eyes alluring and bewitching.
-This is not without its dangers.
-In one recent account I read about of a couple of single young girls who did this, one of them went temporarily blind.
+Belladonna is also used medicines to dilate the pupils.
+This particular use may be how the plant got its name.
+Belladonna means “beautiful woman.”
+Young ladies of ancient Rome would use it to dilate the pupils to make their eyes alluring and bewitching.
+This practice is not without its dangers, as some of these women went blind.

-AGAIN, this plant is far too DEADLY to experiment with in home remedies.
-It can cause everything from serious skin pain to blindness to congestive heart failure.
+AGAIN, this plant is far too DEADLY to experiment with in-home remedies.
+It can cause serious skin pain, blindness, or even congestive heart failure.
 Three berries can kill a child!
-So leave the atropine to the medical specialists and avoid herbal remedies with this plant altogether.
+Leave the atropine to the medical specialists and avoid herbal remedies with this plant altogether.

 Cutting Life Short